 Developing individuals’ professional competencies; building organisations’ partnering strategy, systems and culture; and supporting partnership development and review

 The TPI partnering ‘Roadmap’ sets out a systematic approach to engaging with business as a partner in development.
 It recommends five essential areas for action within which government, development agencies, business organisations and civil society each have their roles to play.
 More

 This booklet, developed in collaboration with the World Food Programme, has been designed as a practical guide to help users navigate the challenges of dealing with different organisational cultures when working in cross-sector partnerships.
 More

 The Business Partnership Action Initiative (BPA) is becoming a centre of excellence to develop the enabling infrastructure required to scale up public-private collaboration towards the post-2015 development goals.
 More

-TPI's mission is to drive widespread effective cross-sector collaboration for a sustainable future.
-It does this through cutting-edge action research, building individual and organisational capacity to partner with excellence, the development of partnering standards and building the structures globally required to mainstream collaboration.
+TPI's mission is to unleash the power of partnership for a prosperous and sustainable future.
+It does this through cutting-edge action research, building individual and organisational capacity to partner with excellence, the development of partnering standards and building the platforms and structures globally required to mainstream collaboration.